nmaahcdigitalops/ox/sf/draft procurement/rfq.md

 <br/><br/>

 ## Timeline
-For the purpose of communicating an acquisition timeline, the Smithsonian Institution anticipates releasing the Request for Proposal on/around November 1, 2019.
+For the purpose of communicating an acquisition timeline, the Smithsonian Institution anticipates releasing the Request for Proposal during the week of November 11, 2019.
+The government is no longer planning to use a Statement of Qualifications for this procurement.
+However, the government intends to use a subset of items listed in the draft Statement of Qualifications in Phase I of this RFQ.

 ## Acquisition Strategies
 _vendors - Which strategy makes the most sense?
 Are the pros and cons correct?
 Which pros and cons are missing?
 What additional strategies should we think about?_